 Tips on how to pose for Pictures :

 For formal pictures, I ask men to stand side by side, shoulder to shoulder, and button up the top button of their suits, and have their hands in their pockets to make everyone have a unified look.

 I also ask the girls to stand up in a line, just like men, and hold their bouquets in front of them.
 If they don’t have a bouquet, I instruct them to strike a formal pose, usually holding one wrist with the other hand works the best.

-I take three (sometimes more) shots of each group just to make sure that no one has blinked, and I ask everyone to be patient, since it takes about 3 seconds for the flash to fire again.
+I take three (sometimes more) shots of each group just to make sure that no one has blinked.

 As you see, I have plans throughout the day and I stick to them.
-I try to be clear with my clients prior to the wedding, educate them as I can, by sharing my experiences
+I try to be clear with my clients prior to the wedding and educate them as I can, by sharing my experiences

 I hope you have found this blog post helpful.